Tyre and wheel Alignment services

 When to check your alignment?

-It is recommended to align the wheels of your vehicle once a year or every 20,000 kilometers.
-However, an anomaly in alignment can appear during all the lifetime of the tyre, and if you notice the appearance of one of the three indicators above, we advise you to carry out a regular control by a specialist.
+It is recommended to align the wheels of your vehicle once a year or every 12,000 miles.
+However, an anomaly in alignment can appear during the lifetime of the tyre, and if you notice the appearance of one of the three indicators above, we advise you to seek advice of your local Point S specialist.

 Wheel alignment in the UK